About Your Shoot

-I like to keep posing as casual as possible out on the shoot.
+Not to worry!
 I will come prepared with an idea of several posing options I think may work well for you or your family.
 However, if there are specific types of shots you’d like to try, please let me know what YOU are hoping for in your session.
-I find that different clients have different approaches to how they like posing to work, and I am entirely flexible to accommodating your preferences.
+I find that different clients have different approaches to how they like posing to flow.
 Some clients like to have a hand in the posing and work with me to get the best poses.
 Other clients aren’t sure what to do and would just like me to explain to them exactly how to stand.
-If, at any time, you don’t like a particular pose or feel uncomfortable, feel free to just say, “Could we try a different one?”
+I am always shooting with my mind on what types of images I would want to hang on my own walls.

 A Parent’s Guide to Children’s Photography

 Kids can be shy around cameras too.
 Even the biggest “ham” of a child can clam up when there’s a new person with a camera in front of them.
 As a photographer, I appreciate the chance to develop my own rapport with your child during our session.
 Often they just need time to warm up to the experience.
-When working with children, it can sometimes be helpful to not have mom or dad attempting to direct them.
 When the parents are relaxed, it takes pressure off the child and everyone has a lot more fun.
 If I need your help, I won’t hesitate to ask you to jump in and give me a hand with a particular shot I’m hoping to achieve.
 Otherwise, don’t stress yourself out as the parent either.
-Have faith that we will get some “keeper” images the grandparents will be proud to show off, even if you feel like your child isn’t “cooperating” initially.
+Have faith that we will get some fantastic “keeper” images the grandparents will be proud to show off, even if you feel like your child isn’t “cooperating” initially.

 Looking forward to the shoot!